 - We’re spoilt for choice in Tokyo; start with HappyCow’s highest rated vegan-friendly spots in the city.

-Challenges of being vegan in Japan – and how to overcome them
+The Japan vegan challenges you’ll face – and how to overcome them

 It’s not mission frickin impossible to survive as a vegan in Japan, though it helps to be well-researched and well-prepared.
 In popular tourist cities like Tokyo, Kyoto, Osaka, Nara and Fukuoka, there are plenty of restaurants offering vegan / vegetarian options of local dishes.
 Get the HappyCow App to map what’s near you.